Neerajjain311/CSE_Result_Scraper/README.md

 4. Sit back and relax.
 Rank wise results will be stored in file named "cpi.txt".

 # Note
-Replace
-chromedriver = r"C:/Users/NJ/Desktop/Desktop/Drivers/chromedriver_win32 (1)/chromedriver.exe"
+Replace (chromedriver = r"C:/Users/NJ/Desktop/Desktop/Drivers/chromedriver_win32 (1)/chromedriver.exe") in the python script
-With
-The path of "chromedriver.exe" in your system.
+with the path of "chromedriver.exe" in your system.